FIVE Titles Now with More to Come! (As the Lord Enables!)

 - at least 400 daily devotions at PathofLifeDevotions.com.

 It is time for me to move toward published books.
-With the release this Spring of Into the Secret Place, Answering the Call to Pray, and, Loose Him and Let Him Go, Discipling the Creative Christian, and now with the release of my first novel, The Promise of the Star, my Phifer bookshelf has five books on it!
-Four great issues of renewal, a book to speak to each area of need, and an imaginative re-telling of the Nativity Story, make up these five books.
+With the release last year of Into the Secret Place, Answering the Call to Pray, and, Loose Him and Let Him Go, Discipling the Creative Christian, and now with the release of my first novel, The Promise of the Star, my Phifer bookshelf has five books on it!
+Four pressing issues of renewal, a book to speak to each area of need, and an imaginative re-telling of the Nativity Story, make up these five books.

 And a new novel to begin the Jesus Story!